 How to create an awesome virtual onboarding program

-Decide how you're going to share your content the best way to reach your new employee.
+After you've built out your program, decide how you're going to share your content the best way to reach your new employee.
 Will you send it to their email, Slack channel, Teams, or another app?
 When they've opened the training, you'll be able to track what they clicked on and how they interacted with it, which in turn will help you master the art of perfecting an excellent virtual onboarding program.

 Don't be afraid to have fun with your remote onboarding content